Nablaaa/D3_javascript/README.md

   - scaleOrdinal for non quantitative values
   - more

+### Transition between visualizations
+- script 06
+- update data in a smooth way by using transitions

 ### Bug
 - at the moment it is not possible to load data from csv and set the dtype to numerical types
 - it seems that the data is not an array when loaded from csv (maybe formatting error)